 Toh Guan Road fire: Building's cladding did not meet safety standards; other buildings potentially affected

-SINGAPORE: Cladding that did not meet safety standards under the Fire Code were used on the facade of a Toh Guan Road building, the Singapore Civil Defence Force (SCDF) said on Thursday (Aug 24).
+SINGAPORE: Combustible cladding was used on the facade of a Toh Guan Road building that caught fire, the Singapore Civil Defence Force (SCDF) said on Thursday (Aug 24).

-SCDF also identified 40 other buildings which potentially have cladding that did not meet the standards, including Our Tampines Hub, Clementi Fire Station and condominiums.
+SCDF also identified 40 other buildings which potentially have flammable cladding, including Our Tampines Hub, Clementi Fire Station and condominiums.

 A fire that broke out at an industrial building at 30, Toh Guan Road on May 4 resulted in the death of a 54-year-old woman.

-An SCDF investigation into the fire found that the composite panels used as cladding on the building's external walls did not meet regulatory standards, it said in a statement.
+An SCDF investigation into the fire found that the composite panels used as cladding on the building's external walls did not meet fire safety standards, it said in a statement.

 Under the Fire Code, composite panels which are used as cladding must be either non-combustible or certified Class 0.